MicroEJ/docs/SDKUserGuide/repository.rst

 Use
 ---

-By default, the SDK is configured to connect the online Central Repository.
+By default, the SDK is configured to import modules from the online Central Repository.

 You can manually browse the repository at https://repository.microej.com/modules/.